 Step into yesteryear on one of the handsome cars of the Tennessee Valley Railroad, a “moving museum” with a variety of tours year round.
-There are several magical holiday-themed rides to choose from, such as the Christmas Dinner Train, Santa’s Hiwassee Holiday Train (along the scenic Hiwassee River), and Night Caps with St. Nick, where guests are served festive beverages and desserts alongside holiday carols and stories.
+There are several magical holiday-themed rides to choose from, such as the Summerville Santa Train Ride, Santa’s Hiwassee Holiday Train (along the scenic Hiwassee River), and Night Caps with St. Nick, where guests are served festive beverages and desserts alongside holiday carols and stories.

 10. The Holiday Market

 Each weekend in December, local artisans set up shop at the Convention Center as a winter extension of the Chattanooga Market.
 With crafts, food, jewelry, and more, you’ll easily find the perfect handmade gift for every person on your list.